Pseudo Bayesian Mixed Models under Informative Sampling: Introduction

 \section{Introduction}

 Hierarchical Bayesian models provide a flexible and powerful framework for social science and economic data, which often include nested units of analysis such as industry, geography, and individual.
 Yet, social science and economic data are commonly acquired from a survey sampling procedure.
 It is typically the case that the underlying survey sampling design distribution governing the procedure induces a correlation between the response variable(s) of interest and the survey sampling inclusion probabilities assigned to units in the target population from which the sample was taken.
+Survey sampling designs where there is a correlation between the response variable and the sampling inclusion probabilities are referred to as informative and will result in the distribution of the response variable in observed samples being different from that from the underlying population about which we seek to perform model-based inference.
+Sample designs may also be informative when the inclusion probabilities for groups are correlated with the corresponding latent random effects.
+The resulting distribution of random effects in the sample is different from that of the population of random effects.

-The current literature for Bayesian methods has partially addressed population model estimation of survey data through the use of survey sampling weights to obtain consistent estimates of fixed effects or top level global parameters.
-Yet the survey statistics literature suggests that parameters related to random effects, or lower level local parameters are still potentially estimated with bias.
+The current literature for Bayesian methods has partially addressed population model estimation of survey data under informative sampling designs through the use of survey sampling weights to obtain consistent estimates of fixed effects or top level global parameters.
+Yet the survey statistics literature suggests that parameters related to random effects, or local parameters are still potentially estimated with bias.
 The possibility for survey-induced bias in estimation of random effects severely limits the applicability of the full suite of Bayesian models to complex social and economic data.

-We proceed to provide background on the different aspects of this mixed effects model estimation problem for survey data and outline our proposed approach to fully address it.
-In the sequel, we propose a Bayesian framework that we demonstrate provides a principled solution, which finally unites estimation from both Bayesian and survey sampling perspectives, resolving the issue of biases and providing new methods to both sub-fields.
+This paper proposes a Bayesian survey sample-weighted, plug-in framework for the simultaneous estimation of fixed effects and generating hyperparameters (e.g., variance) of random effects that is unbiased with the respect to the distribution over samples and asymptotically consistent with respect to the population distribution.